 Healthcare: HACM currently has two health clinics located in public housing developments.
-Located on the 2nd floor of the Hillside Family Resource Center, the Westside Healthcare Association's Hillside clinic is a federally qualified health center that provides a variety of health care services to low-income families and individuals in Milwaukee.
-The University of Wisconsin-Milwaukee School of Nursing operates a clinic in the Silver Spring Neighborhood Center at Westlawn.
-Services at both clinics are available to residents on a sliding fee scale.
+Located on the 2nd floor of the Hillside Family Resource Center, the Progressive Community Health Center's Hillside clinic is a federally qualified health center that provides a variety of primary care health care services to low-income families and individuals in Milwaukee.
+The University of Wisconsin-Milwaukee School of Nursing operates a clinic in the Silver Spring Neighborhood Center at Westlawn that provides health information and wellness services.
+Services at both clinics are available to residents free or on a sliding fee scale.